Yibhir0/compton-soen341projectF2023/Sprints_Documents/Sprint_1/Meeting Minutes/Comptant_1_5_28-Sep-2023.md

 • <br>

 ## General Notes & Information
- To do list to be done for sprint 1 that we need today
+ To do list to be done for sprint 1 that we need today - Sprint 1 due tomorow

- Next meeting, same day at lab (Sep 28)